- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - Likewise, Kallus is very happy to meet his idol once more.
 Unfortunately, considering what this episode is about, neither of these feelings will likely last beyond this episode.

 - Lyste's Villainous Friendship with Kallus.
-While Kallus's actions end up giving Lyste the short stick (which also makes the agent a little Not So Different than Konstantine, though the look on Kallus's face as Lyste is being dragged away suggests that it was a reluctant choice), Lyste confides in Kallus about work and can also be seen smiling during Kallus and Yularen's reunion.
+While Kallus's actions end up giving Lyste the short stick (which also makes the agent slightly not so different from Konstantine, though the look on Kallus's face as Lyste is being dragged away suggests that it was a reluctant choice), Lyste confides in Kallus about work and can also be seen smiling during Kallus and Yularen's reunion.
 Heck, the reason why Lyste did everything is because he thought Kallus's advice was reliable and not to manipulate him.
 Doubles as Tear Jerker at the end.

 - While their interactions are mainly funny, Kallus and Ezra's interactions give us a glimpse of how things could be if Kallus joins up with the main Rebellion one day.
 If not this life, then maybe another life.